fabriziosalmi/proxmox-lxc-autoscale/README.md

 LXC AutoScale offers two distinct options to suit different user profiles and environments:

 - **LXC AutoScale**: Ideal for new users and straightforward setups.
 This version provides a simple, out-of-the-box solution that automatically manages the resources of your Proxmox LXC containers.
-It’s easy to install, requires minimal configuration, and works reliably to ensure your containers are always running optimally.
 You can reconfigure it at any time or use it as a one-time solution when needed.

 - **LXC AutoScale ML**: Designed for advanced users and more complex environments.
 This version is perfect for large automated setups or custom integrations requiring sophisticated, machine-learning-driven autoscaling.
 It consists of three components: the **API**, the **Monitor**, and the **Model**.
-Together, these services provide deep insights, automated scaling decisions based on real-time data, and extensive control over your container environment.

 > [!NOTE]
 > The default installer automatically installs the **LXC AutoScale** standard version after a 5-second delay.